-Reason: From a review of the documentation, the visitors noted from page 21 of the placement handbook that if a student fails in practice, "a second reassessment attempt will be arranged" and "Any student who does not pass at the reassessment attempt will normally be discontinued / withdrawn from the programme."
-However, at the visit, the education provider confirmed that students will be permitted two reassessment opportunities in both the practice and academic elements of the programme.
+Reason: From a review of the documentation, the visitors noted that there were different statements about how many reassessments a student can undertake within the practice element of the programme.
+For example, in the Ongoing Achievement Record (OAR) documents, it states that a student is permitted one reassessment opportunity, whereas on page 20 of the placement handbook it states that "If the student fails in practice a second attempt will be arranged" and then "Any student who does not pass at the second attempt will normally be offered a third attempt."
+At the visit, the programme team confirmed that students will be permitted two reassessment opportunities in both the practice and academic elements of the programme.
 Due to the disparity in information provided, the visitors were unclear about the number of reassessment opportunities for students if they fail a placement.
 As such, the programme team must provide further evidence to clarify the requirements for student progression and achievement within the programme in relation to reassessments for the practice element, and how this information will be communicated consistently and accurately to students.

+Robert Fellows

+Tony Scripps

-Robert Fellows Tony Scripps Joanne Watchman
+Joanne Watchman